 The pick your own season can vary each year.
 I’ve been picking in the Pacific Northwest as early as June and in Wisconsin as late as August.
 Some years there hasn’t been a crop at all, which is disappointing to say the least!

 The general rule for the Midwest is early summer strawberries, mid summer blueberries and late summer raspberries.
 So not to worry if you’ve missed strawberries and blueberries where you live, there might still be raspberries on the horizon.
+The photos in this post were taken at Blue House Farms in Pescadero, California, which is open all summer.
+If you’re looking for an organic pick your own berry farm in Northern California, I highly recommend this place!
+They have a produce stand you can buy vegetables from at the farm too.

 Here’s what I’ve learned from years of faithful berry picking.